YingbingZhu/virtual-natural-explorer/readme.md

 ---

 ## How to Start the Project
-From the project root directory `virtual-animal-tour/` Type this command in terminal
+From the project root directory `virtual-natural-explorer/` Type this command in terminal
 ```
 npm start
 ```
 This command will lauch both frontend and backend.
+Now the web should be running on http://localhost:3400/

 ---